bmwant/stockcheater/README.md

+## NOTE

+**Using of this application when playing real games online is HIGHLY DISCOURAGED.
+My suggestion is to use it for educational purposes, so please think twice before spoiling a day for an opponent.**

 ### Recognize board on the screen

 1. Collect as many images for pieces from any pieces sets displayed on a screen